merative/acd-containers/src/pages/clouddocs/customizing.md

 ## Cartridge Deployment

-1. The consumer uses the {{site.data.keyword.wh-acd_short}} Configuration Editor to create a new cartridge (or modify an existing one) and customizes the contents (artifacts) of the cartridge to their domain.
+1. The consumer uses the IBM Clinical Data Annotator Configuration Editor to create a new cartridge (or modify an existing one) and customizes the contents (artifacts) of the cartridge to their domain.
 After that, the consumer will **Export** the cartridge in order to save a snapshot of the cartridge.
-2. The consumer deploys the cartridge snapshot (a zip file) to  {{site.data.keyword.wh-acd_short}} using _POST /v1/cartridges_ API.
+2. The consumer deploys the cartridge snapshot (a zip file) to  IBM Clinical Data Annotator using _POST /v1/cartridges_ API.
 A successful request for creating a cartridge will return with HTTP <q>202 ACCEPTED</q> response code and will include the path to the resource, e.g., /v1/cartridges/cartridge_id in the response body and the response header.
 The resource path can be used in _GET /v1/cartridges/catridgeId_ API to obtain the overall deployment status.
 In the following curl example, the consumer's cartridge file is `/path/to/name_of_cartridge_file.zip`.

     ```Curl